 Starring: Kenji Nojima, Mai Nakahara, Ryo Hirohashi, Hoko Kuwashima, Daisuke Sakaguchi

-Anime movie based on the visual novel game Clannad, and part of the Clannad franchise.
+The movie is based on the visual novel Clannad, and is a part of the Clannad franchise.

 DOA: Dead or Alive

 Release Date: 15th June 2007 (usa)